-However, those businesses who DO NOT sell these types of products or services RIGHT NOW is the time when you need to STOP and think seriously about how you will manage your brand over the next 6 to 12-months.
+However, those businesses who DO NOT sell these types of products or services RIGHT NOW is the time when you need to STOP and think seriously about how you will manage your brand over the next 12-months.

 The way that you manage your brand and its marketing message now, will ultimately pave the way for how your business will recover as normality resumes.

 Do the WRONG thing, and people won’t come back.